Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Background

 Any software or operating system needs periodic upgrades to fix errors or add new functionalities.
 For the blockchain system, those updates are called a ``fork".
 There are two kinds of forks, i.e., hard fork and soft fork.

-Figure~\ref{Fig:fork} shows an example of a hard fork and soft fork.
+\textbf{Hard Fork.} Figure~\ref{Fig:Hard_Fork} shows an example of a hard fork.
 The blockchain system is a decentralized network.
 All the nodes on the network need to follow the same rules.
 The set of rules is known as the protocol.
-In Figure~\ref{Fig:fork}, the blue block is called a divergence block, where the blockchain system updates its protocol.

-\textbf{Hard Fork.} When a protocol is updated, and the new protocol is not backwards-compatible.
+In Figure~\ref{Fig:Hard_Fork}, the blue block is called a divergence block, where the blockchain system updates its protocol.
+When a protocol is updated, and the new protocol is not backwards-compatible.
 Some nodes on the blockchain do not accept the new protocol, and they choose to use the old version.
 Thus, the blockchain forks into 2 incompatible blockchains, which run the new and old protocol, respectively.

-\textbf{Soft Fork.} Some updates of protocols are backwards-compatible.
-For example, in the old protocol, the block size is 3MB, and the new protocol limits the block size to 2MB.
-The old protocol can still process transactions and push new blocks that are 2MB or less.
-However, if an old node tries to push a block that is greater than 2MB, the new nodes will reject to broadcast the block, which encourages the old nodes to update to the new protocols.
+\textbf{Soft Fork.} Updates of protocols by soft fork are backwards-compatible.
+Nodes that did not upgrade to the new version will still be able to participate in validating and verifying transactions.
+In this case, there is only one chain on the blockchain by using a soft fork.
+Noticed that the functionality of a node with the old protocol is also affected.
+As the example shown in Figure~\ref{Fig:Soft_Fork}, the maximum block size allowed by the old protocol is 3MB, and the new protocol limits the block size to 2MB.
+The non-upgraded nodes can still process transactions and push new blocks that are 2MB or less.
+However, if a non-upgraded node tries to push a block that is greater than 2MB, the upgraded nodes will reject to broadcast the block, which encourages the non-upgraded nodes to update the new protocols.